ArenKDesai/Aren-s-Notes/Plant Form and Function.md

 Simple tissues made up of one cell type.
 These are supportive tissue.

 ### Sclerenchyma
-Hard cells that are even more thicken
+Hard cells that are even more thickened and hard than collenchyma cells.
+These are what make wood.